-Chris McCaughan’s approach to art and health has inspired me since meeting him in the late 90’s.
-Making these tunes was educational in the best sense.
+*Tributary (Spring 2015).
+Chris McCaughan’s music has inspired me since the late 90’s.
+Making these tunes with him was a fun dive into electronica.

+*Peppermint Airplane (Spring 2014).
 My first released home recording, this is a fuzzy sounding eight track creation.
 The songs were gathered over about ten years.
-Thank you Anna Bolm and Colin Peden for lending your voices and suggestions.
+Thanks to Mrs. Anna and Colin Peden for lending voices and suggestions.

+*Caught (2013).
 This was a band Brian Moss from the Ghost and I started in February of 2013.
 With Kevin McCracken, founder of the company Social Imprints, and bassist Colin Peden, we started writing an E.P. that spring.
-We recorded at Louder Studios with Tim Green, perhaps my favorite recording session ever.
-Thank you Kevin for making that happen.
-Schedule conflicts, a weird feeling of repeating history, and Anna and my departing San Francisco ended this short but sweet musical moment.
-Shocking no punk band had ever named itself Caught.
+We recorded at Louder Studios with Tim Green.
+Annie and I departing San Francisco ended this short but sweet musical moment.
+Shocking no punk band we knew of was named Caught.

-Despite the surface view of the Phantomz, I am happy to have been a part of Mike Lust’s focused creation of the Silk Prison, a double LP made in his historical Phantom Manor Studio (the link here is to a nice oral history of the Manor published by the Chicago Reader).
-He taught me the importance of hitting command S throughout a session.
+I am happy to have been a part of Silk Prison, a double LP made in the Phantom Manor Studio (the link here is to a nice oral history of the Manor published by the Chicago Reader).
+Mike Lust taught me the importance of hitting command S throughout a session.
 He also gave me a firsthand view of how the music industry is changing, and what it might take to keep up with it.
-Check out Mobile Manor Studios if you are living in the Chicago area.
+Check out Mobile Manor Studios…

 I enjoyed working with Brian Deck at the now defunct Engine Studios in Wicker Park, Chicago, as well as Sean Johnson at Acme Studios, also now closed, on Belmont Avenue.
 Being a part of the Thick Oil compilation, where bands were brought into an old oil refinery on the South Side to track in a day, was another highlight of this journey.
 Our label-mates The Exit and Form of Rocket were our touring partners for much of this time, and made incredible records.